esiegmann/Integration_Roadmaps/docs/source/tasks/CONECTnet_Integration_v1.md

 ## Detailed Instructions

+To integrate with CONECTnet we request that you complete a Site Survey, schedule a meeting with Data

 Steps to integrate with CONECTnet:

 - RP network engineers fill out the CONECTnet Site Survey.
 This may require collaboration input from the RP’s system administrators and applications support personnel.